DrLIRAAAAAAA/CGFM_Hubbard_1D/CGFM_Hubbard_1D/README.md

 - LFIN:              defines the total number of sites in the chain (LFIN-1 conduction sites connected to 1 impurity);
 - IZI:               defines on which site the Green's functions will be calculated (IZI=LFIN means on the last site, which is the impurity site);
 - IDOWN:             defines if the down spin Green's functions should be calculated (IDOWN=0 means up spin only; IDOWN=1 means both spins);
-- PRINTTRANSITIONS:  defines if the atomic transitions should be printed on the output file (PRINTTRANSITIONS=0 means no; PRINTTRANSITIONS=1 means yes);
-- ALLBLOCKS:         defines if all blocks of the Hamiltonian matrix should be included in the calculations (ALLBLOCKS=0 only considers blocks where the number of electrons is equal to LFIN, LFIN-1 or LFIN+1; ALLBLOCKS=1 considers all blocks);
 - ACOPtI:            electron hopping term between sites of the chain;
 - D:                 bandwidth for the zero order density of states;
-- ACOPparam:         Anderson parameter DELTA (the Anderson parameter defines the energy scale);
-- ACOPhib:           hybridization V (the hybridization between the impurity site and the first conduction site);
+- ACOPH:             external magnetic field;
+- ACt:               individual hopping terms between sites;
+- AMUI:              chemical potential MU;
 - BETAI:             BETA=1/T;
-- AMUI:              chemical potential MU;
+- C1,C2,C3,C4:       parameters for the exact double occupation curve;
-- ACOPUI:            starting electronic correlation U_i for the correlation loop;
+- AMI:               starting chemical potential amu_i for the chemical potential loop;
-- ACOPUF:            ending electronic correlation U_f for the correlation loop;
+- AMF:               ending chemical potential amu_i for the chemical potential loop;
-- ACOPnI:            local energy E_q of the conduction electrons;
-- EFI:               starting impurity gate energy;
-- EFF:               ending impurity gate energy;
-- MT:                number of points for the impurity gate energy loop;
+- MT:                number of points for the chemical potential loop;
+- UI:                starting electronic correlation U_i for the correlation loop;
-- LT:                number of points for the temperature loop;
+- UF:                ending electronic correlation U_f for the correlation loop;
-- TI:                starting temperature;
-- TF:                ending temperature;
 - NT:                number of points for the electron correlation loop;
-- UI:                starting electron correlation;
-- UF:                ending electron correlation;
-- TKHaldane:         Kondo temperature T_K as calculated by Haldane;
-- A:                 starting frequency for the occupation numbers;
-- B:                 ending frequency for the occupation numbers;
+- ACOPnI:            local energy E_n of the electrons;
 - COMPP:             completeness number calculated from up spin Green's functions;
 - SVACP:             vacuum occupation number calculated from up spin Green's functions;
 - SFUP:              up spin occupation number calculated from up spin Green's functions;